SyifaIsnan/SyifaIsnan/README.md

 ### Hi there :wave:, I'm Syifa!
-📓 Growing, Learning, Evolving and Solving.
+📓 Growing, Evolving, Learning, and Solving.

 ---